-My second favorite pancake is made at a restaurant by our house called Balans Restaurant.
+My second favorite pancake was made by a restaurant by our house called Balans Restaurant, which unfortunately has since closed down.
 From this place, I always order the Jumbo breakfast which comes with home fries potatoes, sausage, fruit salad, eggs, bacon, and pancakes.
 Their pancake is nothing out of this world, but what gives the distinctive taste is their maple walnut butter.
 This butter is sweet with small walnut pieces.
 It's just amazing!!!

 Homemade Pumpkin Spice Pancake Mix

 Now, let's talk about my special Spiced Pumpkin Pancake recipe.
 First, I made homemade Pumpkin Spice Pancake Mix from scratch.
 I use all-purpose flour, white whole wheat flour, pumpkin pie spice, baking powder, nonfat dry milk powder, sugar, and salt.
 Then, store it in a dry airtight container at room temperature up to six months.